Who needs a war?

 Tensions have been heating up along the Belarus-Ukraine border lately as Russia has concentrated its military presence in Belarus South-Eastern region Gomel, close to Kiev.
 Belarus and Russia have said that this has been done in order to strengthen the borders of the Belarusian-Russian Union State against external threats in the joint military exercise “Allied Resolve”.
 Western countries and independent analysts, on the other hand, connect it to Russia’s military build-up around Ukraine and its increased political and military pressure on Kiev.

-During last week, reports came started rolling in from Belarusians of Russian military equipment being transported all around the country.
+During last week, reports started rolling in from belarusians of Russian military equipment being transported all around the country.
 On Sunday, the Russian Defence Ministry announced that it had sent Russian Su-35S fighter jets to Belarus to participate in the military exercises; and on Friday, two batallions of Russia’s S-400 “Triumf” surface-to-air missile systems had begun redeploying to Belarus.
 The two battalions were supposedly to go on “air defence combat alert” as part of an inspection of the Union State’s response forces, reported TASS.

-One can’t help but wonder, how long the plans for “Allied Resolve” have been in the works.
+One can’t help but wonder, how long the plans for “Allied Resolve” have been in the works?
 According to Lukashenko he agreed on hosting the exercises of “Allied Resolve” with Putin in December 2021.
-However, Lukashenko has adopted an increasingly hostile rhetoric throughout 2021.
+However, Lukashenko has adopted an increasingly hostile rhetoric against Ukraine throughout 2021.
 Already in August last year, Lukashenko said he would purchase Russian S-400’s along with aircraft, helicopters and “A lot of weapons.”
 Allegedly, the next generation surface-to-air missile systems needed to be purchased since Belarus had started to feel “the heat from the south”, i.e. from Ukraine.

 The increasing Russian militarisation of Belarus could be a way to put pressure on Kiev to abstain from Nato membership and to adopt a more “Russian friendly” policy.
 The long-term effects of it will, however, be a more or less permanent Russian military presence in Belarus, closer to the Nato-countries’ borders.
 It could be the price which Lukashenko has had to pay for all the loans and political backing which Russia has given him so far, and he’ll continue to support Russia in exchange for more support.